NikolaiRadke/AI.duino/README.md

 # 🤖 AI.duino - AI assistant for Arduino IDE 2.X

 AI.duino integrates Claude, ChatGPT, Gemini and Mistral directly into the Arduino IDE for intelligent code assistance.
 More AI models will follow.
-Right now, there is only a **German** version of this plugin.
-Lots of languages will follow in V1.3 very soon!

 *Oje, Englisch?
 Kann ich nicht.
 Schnell [hier hin](https://github.com/NikolaiRadke/AI.duino/wiki)*.